madsstoumann/elements/book/Link.md

 It's valid to use the `disabled`-attribute, but styling it with `:disabled` has no effect (maybe becuase a disabled link is not ... a link?).

-To cater for most of the various possibilities there is to style a link, I've created a `class`, where all the values of the properties are variables (aka CSS Custom Properties).
+To cater for most of the various possibilities there is to style a link, create a `.class`, where all the values of the properties are variables (aka CSS Custom Properties).
 This way, it's very easy to create alternate versions by just updating a group of variables:

 ```css
 .c-lnk {